 In the Palmetto State, there is a lot to be thankful for.
 From Myrtle Beach down to Hilton Head Island, up to beautiful Ceasers Head State Park, and everywhere in between.
 South Carolinians have one of the most diverse sceneries and gorgeous states in the country.

-Typically the item that is not discussed or thought about regularly is the bills associated with the end of one’s life, this is a major unexpected cost to be put on family members and loved ones.
+Typically the item that is not discussed or thought about is funeral expenses.
+This is a major unexpected cost to place on family members and loved ones.